 Low carbon heating is the future

-In order to meet climate change targets the UK has no option but to switch from gas, oil and LPG to electric heating.
+To meet climate change targets the UK has no option but to switch from gas, oil, and LPG to electric heating.
 Electric heating can be 100% CO2 free when powered by renewable electricity.
-The UK electricity grid is rapidly decarbonising and within 5 years electricity will be greener than gas, oil and LPG.
+The UK electricity grid is rapidly decarbonizing and within 5 years electricity will be greener than gas, oil, and LPG.

-The government have already announced the banning of gas boilers in any new builds from 2025.
-New building regulations (SAP10) which are expected to come in force in Q1 2020 will be far more favourable to the use of direct acting electric heaters.
-Current regulations favoured gas boilers, biomass and heat pumps.
+The government has already announced the banning of gas boilers in any new builds from 2025.
+New building regulations (SAP10.2) which are expected to come into force in Q2 2022 will be far more favorable to the use of direct-acting electric heaters.
+Current regulations favored gas boilers, biomass, and heat pumps.

 Sustainable heating options